_images/Bug72.jpg

 Telescope.SetPark()

-Set the mount’s park position to its current position.
+Set the mount’s Parked state to be at its current position.

 Returns: